VOLTTRON/volttron/docs/source/deploying-volttron/secure-deployment-considerations.rst

 and reconnect when it becomes available.
 In this deployment setup, a VOLTTRON platform will not start/stop the RabbitMQ server.

-In the second case, VOLTTRON configured to monitor RabbitMQ server periodically and restart if a crash is detected.
+In the second case, VOLTTRON is configured to monitor RabbitMQ server periodically and restart if a crash is detected.
 This action is performed by the HealthService Agent.
 This is an optional feature and can be enabled using '--monitor-rabbit' flag as part of VOLTTRON platform startup command.